MicrosoftDocs/patterns-practices/patterns-practices/guide/modularity-quickstarts-for-silverlight.md

     Module B and D are initialized when they are available, and then they are downloaded in the background.
 The progress bars show each of these as they download.
 Module A is initialized when it is available, and it depends on Module D. Because Module D has not completed downloading, Module A is not yet initialized.
 The trace window at the bottom shows messages as the application is initialized.

+    > [!NOTE]
-    **Note:** If no dependencies are specified, the module load order is non-deterministic.
+> If no dependencies are specified, the module load order is non-deterministic.

 2. Hover over the Module A control.
 When the mouse hovers over the **Module A** control, a descriptive tooltip displays, as shown in the following illustration.